What is Bing Virus

 Have you been trying to remove this redirect from your browser?
 You should know that this threat is not itself a virus, but it can be an indication of an unwanted app or adware that sneaked into your computer.

-This article will help you to remove the so-called Bing redirect virus from your computer and learn why your search engine is set to Bing without your consent.
+This article will help you to remove this redirect from your computer and learn why Google keeps redirecting to Microsoft’s search engine without your consent.

-In case your search engine keeps changing to Bing.com even when you set another one, your device is probably affected by an undesired program.
+In case your searches keep changing to Microsoft’s search engine results even when you set another one, your device is probably affected by an undesired program.
 Such a program first finds a way to trick you into installing it on your device and then accesses installed browsers to apply some significant modifications without your knowledge.
-As long as this program is running on your computer, it will be also able to generate lots of annoying online advertisements while you are browsing the web.
-That is why users often refer to this as “Bing virus” or “Bing redirect virus”.
+As long as this program is running on your computer, it will also be able to generate lots of annoying online advertisements while you are browsing the web.

 |Type||Browser Hijacker / Redirect / PUP|